sindresorhus/pure/readme.md

 ## Install

 Can be installed with `npm` or manually.
+Requires git 2.0.0+ and ZSH 5.0.0+.

 ### npm